HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 password=Passord
 ```

-All messages you don’t provide a translation for will use the default English translation.
+All messages provide are not translated.
+You can use the default English translation.

 Then edit `themes/hcl-base/login/theme.properties` and add: